 We've also looked at a range of widely available brands for tips on better buys.

 People who exercise heavily tend to have a greater appetite, and they usually get enough protein from normal food without the need for a special high-protein diet or supplements.

 Protein for weight loss

-Taking protein supplements isn't as effective (or as affordable) as eating whole foods high in protein, because there are other nutritional benefits in whole foods that you don't get from protein alone.
-Most people can get enough protein from a balanced diet, however, for some people – especially frail elderly people who have little interest in eating – supplements are the best option.
+For some people – especially frail elderly people who have little interest in eating – supplements could be the best option.
 Your doctor can give you a referral to a dietitian, and you may be eligible for a Medicare rebate.